survivejs/react-book/pages/index.md

     <span class="legend" style="font-size: small;">[Dennis Hamilton](https://www.flickr.com/photos/91555706@N00/3879384912/) - Kanban (CC BY)</span>
 </div>

-The book is project based.
-I will show you how to set up a Webpack based development environment.
-After that I will help you to develop a Kanban application.
-Finally I will discuss deployment and library authoring related issues.
-The project won't be very complicated but I can assure you that you will learn a lot in the process.
+In this project based book I will show you how to develop a Kanban application.
+You will learn how to set up a Webpack based development environment and understand basics of React.
+In addition you will be able to deploy your code to production and author your own libraries after you have grasped the concepts discussed in the book.

 The project and book source are available at [GitHub](https://github.com/survivejs/webpack_react).
 In addition I have linked to the project source and demos on this website.